 - 5 strips bacon, chopped

-- 8 tbsp butter (reserve 4 tbsp for topping)
+- 8 tablespoon butter (reserve 4 tablespoon for topping)

 - 1 lb smoked beef or pork kielbasa sausage, cut into small cubes